 You'll get a tour of the key features in this article - experiment with the settings to find the best visual style for your games!

 It's possible to change the environment during game play, too: you could change the time of the day, or make the lights flicker off and turn the scene gloomier when the player enters a specific area.
-This requires using logic nodes like the Sun Controller and the Environment controller, and you'll need to create the logic that controls the timing of the change. (link to article)
+This requires using logic nodes like the Sun Controller and the Environment controller, and you'll need to create the logic that controls the timing of the change.
+With the Art Style Switcher you can change the whole art style instead of individual parameters.

 Change the height, direction and color of sun light in order to for example simulate different times of the day.